The proposed transaction involves the formation of Newco, a newly established joint venture that

 Background

-in Port Elizabeth and the Lambda plant would be combined with the ATC telecommunication and cable business.
+[6] An agreement on the joint venture was ultimately reached in terms of which the ATN operations in Port Elizabeth and the Lambda plant would be combined with the ATC telecommunication and cable business.

 Relevant Market

-and outdoor cables; the market for manufacturing data copper cables and the market for fibre optic cables.
+[7] The Commission defined the following relevant markets: the market for the manufacturing of indoor and outdoor cables; the market for manufacturing data copper cables and the market for fibre optic cables.
 However the merging parties are not active in all of the three markets.
-The only area of horizontal overlap in the parties’ activities was the market for the manufacturing of indoor copper cables.
-See Commission Report Page 12.
+The only area of horizontal overlap in the parties’ activities was the market for the manufacturing of indoor copper cables.8

 Indoor Cable Market